 Having worked directly with State and Federal Government Ministers and departments throughout his career, he understands how to demonstrate the sector’s value to government, stakeholders and the community.

 Catherine brings over 25 years of experience working in senior executive roles in social and affordable housing.
 In the last fifteen years Catherine has used her extensive experience in housing as a catalyst for improving the educational outcomes of staff through vocational education.

 As a senior executive in vocational education Catherine has led several large Registered Training Organisations to adopt highly strategic customer focussed practices.
 Combining her passion for social justice, housing for all and education as an avenue for advancement, Catherine joined CHIA NSW in 2018 to lead the bespoke learning and development section and RTO for members and the broader housing industry.

-Adam West, Head of Business Development
+Adam West, Head of Business Services